 - a note (artificial harmonic) added to the fourth beat of the penultimate bar in the Klengel/Rose edition has been removed

 We have used as our original source (from which the Literal Transcriptions are taken) Paganini’s original violin score rather than the Klengel/Rose edition.
+In the cellofun lower (G major) version, none of Paganini’s original notes have been changed, apart of course from the transposition down by a fourth (plus an octave).

 4: PAGE TURNS